BestHoaBonn/BestHoaBonn/README.md

 - 🧞 I am a scara .
 - 🔭 I am Translator, Coder, Cracker
-- 👯 I love watching anime, especially `POPULAR` anime, e.g., .
+- 👯 I love watching anime, especially `POPULAR` anime, e.g., .and bla bla bla
 - 😛😛😛😛
-- ⚡ Fun fact: My dream is always to be a astronaut but ehh
+- ⚡ Fun fact: My dream is always to be a astronaut but ehh life is not that ez
 ## My Career 📟
 <br>
 <details>